vt-vl-lab/reading_group/README.md

 ## Mailing List

 We use Google Groups to manage the mailing list: [(link)](https://groups.google.com/a/vt.edu/forum/#!forum/vt-vision-and-learning-reading-group-g).
-You can click "Joint Group" when you sign in with your Virginia Tech account.
+You can click "Join Group" when you sign in with your Virginia Tech account.

 ## Presenter Order